 5th May 2014 – Hagbourne Copse, West Swindon

 I’m lost for words.
-Well okay, that’s never going to actually happen but the expression gives an indication of my surprise at finding out about this delight tucked away behind a busy main road, an industrial estate and the Holiday Inn Express.
+Well okay, that’s never going to actually happen.
+But the expression gives an indication of my surprise at finding out about this delight tucked away behind a busy main road, an industrial estate and the Holiday Inn Express.
 Well, I’ve only lived here the twenty years so how could I possibly be expected to know eh?
-Even worse, the copse is only 15 minutes walk from my home in Grange Park.
+Even worse, Hagbourne Copse West Swindon is only 15 minutes walk from my home in Grange Park.

-Once more, as with several other instances that have triggered blog posts, it was social media that alerted me to its existence – in this instance a photograph of a friend of mine in the aforesaid copse.
+Once more, as with several other instances that have triggered blog posts, it was social media that alerted me to its existence.
+In this instance a photograph of a friend of mine in the aforesaid copse.
 Then, as is so often the case, no sooner had I seen that, then photographs of the same copse appeared on Instagram.
 So clearly I thought, in the manner of Winnie the Pooh, an EXPOTITION was in order.
-This I accomplished today – see the picture gallery lower down.

 And what a charming little spot it is.
-Tranquil isn’t quite the word with the busy road just beyond it, but a haven of nature it most certainly is.
-Currently carpeted with a bevy of beautiful Bluebells, this little piece of ancient woodland is an absolute delight and makes for a lovely little stroll.
+Tranquil isn’t quite the word with the busy road just beyond it.
+But a haven of nature it most certainly is.
+When carpeted with a bevy of beautiful bluebells, this little piece of ancient woodland is an absolute delight and makes for a lovely little stroll.

-I grew up in Derbyshire and close to my home there was an appropriately called Bluebell Wood which, as children, we frequently visited at Bluebell time.
+I grew up in Derbyshire.
+Close to my home there lay an appropriately called Bluebell Wood which, as children, we frequently visited at Bluebell time.
 More years than I care to remember have passed by since I last saw Bluebells like this.
 Just stunning.